Jan Moir: The cause Meghan Markle is mostly supporting is the Me, Myself and I Foundation

 Jane Fonda doesn't need the Duchess of Sussex to 'shine a light' on her good works while surely eyebrows are being raised over the inclusion of New Zealand Prime Minister Jacinda Ardern in the list.

-Her claim to game-change fame is that she wore a hijab to meet members of the Muslim community after 50 people were killed in the Christchurch mosque shootings last year.
+Her claim to game-change fame is that she wore a hijab to meet members of the Muslim community after 50 people were killed in the Christchurch mosque shootings in March.

 It was the kind of inclusive gesture that went down well in 'woke circles' although some critics pointed out that women in conservative Muslim countries are forced to cover up for the sake of modesty, and that there is nothing liberal or wonderful about it.